heyheyhello/haptic-reactivity/src/readme.md

 partial reaction, like everyone in Haptic will, you accept an s parameter...
 There's no difference between top-level calls and sub-calls, so there's no need to use Function.caller either.

+Extras:

+It's easy to enable a shorthand in JSX as `{data.count}` like Sinuous does.
+Just have a `let sActive = undefined;` global variable and then in `box` check if someone is trying to _write_ `sActive` into the box.
+Then subscribe instead, assuming they don't really want to write.
+This short-hands `{s => s(box)}` as simply `{box}` in JSX.
+I decided to not implement it since you're only saving a few characters and it's magic - magic is bad.